top of page

 Dovetail

-The solution in mind was a meal-planning application that provided recipes and an opportunity for students to quickly add recipe ingredients to an automated grocery list.
 With an effective meal planning application suited to their needs, students can manage their time better by preparing meals more easily, giving them more time and motivation to study.

 The project's process consisted of market research, user research in the form of interviews, personas and storytelling, and wireframing/prototyping, all critiqued by my professor and three other classmates during in-person sessions.